California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 Here, they hide and occasionally raise their heads to check for prey and predators.

-According to some beliefs, it is often said that the black Eastern racer is a constrictor, killing their prey by suffocation.
+According to some beliefs, the black Eastern racer is often said to be a constrictor, killing its prey by suffocation.

 However, over time, this line of thought has been proven wrong.
 These snakes aren’t constrictors.